kfriede/Aquarium/README.md

 Aquarium will look for a `nodes.json` file in the directory adjacent to the `.jar` and automatically load it in.
 If this file is not found, you can load an appropriate file manually through the File menu.

+## Compiling from Source
+In the project directory, run:
+`mvn clean compile assembly:single`.
+An executable .jar file can then be found in the "target" directory.

 ## Common Messages:
 - `OK`: TV accepted command